shikhar-a-s/Backend-AI-Engineering-Take-Home-Assignment/README.md

 Limitations
 OCR and detection accuracy depend on image quality.
 Blurry, small, or partially hidden plates may produce unreliable results.
-Local filesystem storage is not suitable for horizontal scaling.
 Full authentication and authorization are not implemented.
 Advanced queue retry/dead-letter handling can be added.
 Future Improvements
-Object storage for uploaded images
 Authentication and authorization
 Queue retries and dead-letter queues
 Rate limiting